 FAQs

 Basically, all employers do background checks in their hiring process.
-According to some figures, 96% of employers utilise background screening checks.
+So, we can say most of the employers utilize background screening checks.

-To make sure the candidate’s information is true, one of the reasons an organisation would do a background check is to prevent fraud and ensure safety in the work environment.
+To make sure the candidate’s information is true, one of the reasons an organization would do a background check is to prevent fraud and ensure safety in the work environment.

 Employers encounter resume fraud most frequently.
-Close to 85% of employers say they find inaccuracies in a resume or job application.
+They also say they find inaccuracies in a resume or job application.

-4. For how long is the background verification process?
+- For how long is the background verification process executed?

 Normally, it should not take more than 3 to 10 business days, depending on whether the checks are few or numerous and how quickly the institutions or previous employers respond.